Back to LLD Concepts

 • Each capability object is independently testable

-The rule of thumb: Use inheritance only for genuine IS-A relationships where the subtype truly is a more specific version of the parent AND honours its full contract (Liskov).
+The rule of thumb: Use inheritance only for genuine IS-A relationships.
 For everything else — capabilities, behaviours, shared utilities — use composition.
 When in doubt, compose.

 Code Example